 If the annoyance doesn’t stop, a mock charge might be forthcoming to warn intruders of a pending elephant spanking.
-With a mock charge the ears are fanned out, head is held high and loud trumpeting is done.
+With a mock charge, the ears are fanned out, the head is held high and loud trumpeting is done.

 When the spanking becomes imminent, the real charge will follow: the ears are pinned back against its head, the head is held down and the trunk is curled inwards.

 To witness an elephant charge is awe-inspiring.
 To cause one is stupid.

 Musth is a periodic condition in bull elephants, characterized by highly aggressive behaviour, accompanied by testosterone levels as much as 60 times greater than usual.